Loading

 New Birth Appointment Home > Our Services > New Birth Appointment

-including; How your baby is feeding, weeing, pooing and presenting Your baby's weight How to sleep.
-Sleep Your midwife and health visitor will talk to you about how to sleep your baby safely.: For the first 6 months your baby should sleep in your bedroom, in their own cot/crib or moses basket. teddies, cot bumpers, sleep pods) around them as these could cover their face.
-The recommended room. temperature, you can talk to your health visitor.
+How to sleep your baby safely Childhood immunisations How you are all feeling We are not just.
+Test Safer Sleep Your midwife and health visitor will talk to you about how to sleep your baby safely. guidelines: For the first 6 months your baby should sleep in your bedroom, in their own cot/crib or moses. (like teddies, cot bumpers, sleep pods) around them as these could cover their face. temperature, you can talk to your health visitor.
 Do not sleep with your baby on a sofa or chair

 Top Tips for Young People Home > Emotional Health > Children & Young People's Emotional Health > Top Tips for Young People